Cryptact/crypto-db/README.md

 This is a database of all cryptocurrencies.
 It consists of a file which lists all cryptocurrencies with unique identifiers, together with symbol mapping tables in various namespaces such as cryptocurrency projects and exchanges.

+## Goal and difference from related works
+The goal of `crypto-db` is to build a comprehensive database of cryptocurrencies and their listings on crypto exchanges, as well as their evolutions over time.
+This will help any cryptocurrency holders to identify a cryptocurrency, and any developers to provide interoperability between cryptocurrency-related projects without ambiguity.

+Further, this will serve as a historical record for future scientists who study this new economy to tell how it was like in embryo.

+Finally, although we already see great works by price aggregators today, the `crypto-db` aims to identify cryptocurrencies as precisely as possible; typical difference is what we call `Crypto Action`, which keeps track of changes in each cryptocurrency for this purpose.

 ## How to contribute

 Please make PRs, and join the group of Crypto [Numismatists](https://en.wikipedia.org/wiki/Numismatist_(specialist)).